 I’ve started and re-started this post six times already, trying to come up with an intriguing angle on Girls to the Front, the book by Sara Marcus that occupied the coveted “first-book-Michael-will-read-after-the-school-year-ends” for 2010-2011.
 For the seventh attempt at writing this entry, I’m going to try a simpler approach.
 Read this book.
 Trust on this.

 More after the jump.…Blog Read More

 I’ve been thinking quite a bit about The Beastie Boys lately, and not because they’ve been one of my favorite bands (Licensed to Ill was one of the first two albums I purchased with my own money–six year old Mikey Dwyer picked it up on cassette from a Massachusetts record store in early 1987, along with the soundtrack to Top Gun).
 And it’s not just because the run-up to their latest album, Hot Sauce Committee Part 2, has utilized new media services and transmedia promotion with a sophistication and savviness not ordinarily associated with the major record labels.
 And it’s not because the album is, by the way, totally fresh.
 I mean, it is because of those things, and there are lots of worthwhile reads on those subjects.
-But it’s also because the promotion for this album has also featured the …Blog Read More
+But it’s also because the promotion for this album has also featured the Beastie Boys seeking to reflect on, …Blog Read More

 One year ago today, I had given up hope.